-Exceptions to chapel attendance requirements are made on a semester-by-semester basis for any of the following circumstances:
+Chapel Attendance Exceptions.
+Exceptions to chapel attendance requirements are made on a semester-bysemester basis for any of the following circumstances:

-Students who have classes on Tuesdays and 10:00 a.m.
-All degree-seeking students who enroll for Thursdays only or do not have any classes before noon on

-Students with jobs (must present a letter from an Students are allowed six chapel absences each employer who requests that the student be excused in order to work);
+- Students who have classes on Tuesdays and Thursdays only or do not have any classes before noon on the Monday-Wednesday-Friday sequence. - Students with jobs (must present a letter from an employer who requests that the student be excused in order to work).

-Students who are engaged in the Internship in the Elementary School or Secondary School or a departmentally approved internship that unavoidably conflicts with the MWF chapel; or

-Students who exceed the sixth allowed chapel absence while participating in a College-sanctioned event.
+- Students who are engaged in the Internship in the Elementary School or Secondary School or a departmentally approved internship that unavoidably conflicts with the MWF chapel. - Students who exceed the sixth allowed chapel absence while participating in a College-sanctioned event.